Fool543/hypr/README.md

 Hyprland dotfiles

 # Installation

+'''sh
-Git clone it by
+# Git clone it first
 git clone https://github.com/Fool543/hypr.git
-Then execute the following
+# Then execute the following
 cd hypr
 chmod +x start.sh
 ./start.sh
+'''

 And then follow the shell and repond whenever it needs user intervention